loading...

 What is the course time limit?

-The Bank of America Chicago 13.1 has a course time limit of 3-hours and 15-minutes.
+The Bank of America Chicago 13.1 has a course time limit of three hours and 15 minutes.
 You must maintain a 15-minute per mile pace (approximately) or faster, completing the full race distance (13.1 miles)—start line to finish line—within the event time requirement.
 Those who finish outside of the time limit will not be recorded as official finishers and may not receive full on-course support from aid stations and traffic safety personnel.

 How many aid stations are on the course?